MRSTechnion/mrstechnion.github.io/_pages/f1tenth.md

 Our lab hosts and mentors the Technion [F1/10](https://f1tenth.org) team who build, develop, and race the autonomous racecar in international events.

 ## 2023/24
-List here all the members, with links to their website / linkedin, their role in the team, degree, and the faculty they came from.
 <ul>
   <li>
     <strong>Eyal Kaldor</strong> - Team Role: Hardware Engineer - B.Sc.
 Mechanical Engineering (Currently pursuing M.Sc. in Mechanical Engineering)